getify/You-Dont-Know-JS/async & performance/apB.md

 How does this work?

-Imagine a generator (aka "process") called "A" that wants to send a message to generator "B".
-First, "A" `yield`s the message (thus pausing "A") to be sent to "B".
-When "B" is ready and takes the message, "A" is then resumed (unblocked).
+Imagine a generator (aka "process") called "A" that wants to send a message to generator "B." First, "A" `yield`s the message (thus pausing "A") to be sent to "B." When "B" is ready and takes the message, "A" is then resumed (unblocked).

-Symmetrically, imagine a generator "A" that wants a message **from** "B".
-"A" `yield`s its request (thus pausing "A") for the message from "B", and once "B" sends a message, "A" takes the message and is resumed.
+Symmetrically, imagine a generator "A" that wants a message **from** "B." "A" `yield`s its request (thus pausing "A") for the message from "B," and once "B" sends a message, "A" takes the message and is resumed.

 One of the more popular expressions of this CSP message passing theory comes from ClojureScript's core.async library, and also from the *go* language.
-These takes on CSP embody the described communication semantics in a conduit that is opened between processes called a "channel".
+These takes on CSP embody the described communication semantics in a conduit that is opened between processes called a "channel."

 **Note:** The term *channel* is used in part because there are modes in which more than one value can be sent at once into the "buffer" of the channel; this is similar to what you may think of as a stream.
-We won't get into that depth here, but it can be a very powerful technique for managing streams of data.
+We won't go into depth about it here, but it can be a very powerful technique for managing streams of data.

 In the simplest notion of CSP, a channel that we create between "A" and "B" would have a method called `take(..)` for blocking to receive a value, and a method called `put(..)` for blocking to send a value.